 ‘I have a criminal history.
 I have drugs and alcohol in my past.
 You just don’t walk through those things without people mistreating you and treating you with some semblance of skepticism.’

-He hopes that his Golden Globe journey can bring ‘a simple message to the world,’ that even with all the ‘nonsense’ and ‘craziness’, ‘There’s some good going on too, and here it is.’
+He hopes that his Golden Globe journey can bring ‘a simple message to the world,’ that even with all the ‘nonsense’ and ‘craziness’, ‘There’s some good going on too, and here it is.”

 Photo by Christopher Langham.

-‘Granted, I’ve been scared to death at sea when a squall hit and I lost equipment and I thought it was going to be lights out,’ he admits, recounting the 20 days he spent drifting off of Cape Verde after losing both rudders on his 9m catamaran while crossing the Atlantic.
+‘Granted, I’ve been scared to death at sea when a squall hit and I lost equipment and I thought it was going to be lights out.’

 ‘After 20, 22 days of being adrift, I had taken the boom off the mainsail, roped the cabin door to it, stuck it off the back, and tried to use it as a gondolier.
 I had run out of fuel using the little engine as a means to steer the boat.

+They ended up towing him back to Cape Verde.
 Within 24 hours, he was on shore.

 Blue Belle, Langham’s ocean-crossing beagle.
 Photo by Christopher Langham.